 My wife and I discuss parenting a lot.
 I remember asking her that day what she would have done.
 Her response?
 “It never should have happened.”
 Whatever do you mean, beautiful wife-o-mine?
-In a nutshell, that child did not have a great normal.
-Let me see if I can explain.
+In a nutshell, that child did not have a “great normal.”

 We are “creatures of habit.”
 Generally speaking, we get up at the same time everyday.
 We eat the same breakfast at the same table (Confession: I actually love, not like, Grape-nuts).
 We use the same soap, shampoo and toothpaste.
 We take the same route to work.
 Have you ever arrived at work and realized that you don’t remember driving there?
 Just me?
 Anyway.
 Whether at home or at our place of business we will generally go through the same routine everyday.
 Do I even have to mention our “usual seats” at church?
 I realize that there are exceptions to these but we are indeed “creatures of habit.”
 We create our very own version of normal.

-Here’s the thing: children do not create their very own version of normal.
-Their parents do.
+Here’s the thing: children do not create their very own version of normal…their parents do.
 And whatever is set as normal when children are young will continue.
 For a long time.
 For both the parents and the child.
 This can be a great thing.
-This can be a not so great thing.
+This can also be a not so great thing.